Concerns and controversies at the 2020 Summer Olympics: Online abuse of athletes

-Some Japanese athletes who beat Chinese athletes were abused online by some Chinese nationalists on Instagram, Twitter, and Weibo.
-Some Chinese nationalists questioned the scoring of Daiki Hashimoto, who won the gold medal in the men's artistic individual all-around of gymnastics, as he received a higher score than Xiao Ruoteng on the vault, despite stepping off the mat on the landing.
+Some Japanese athletes who beat Chinese athletes were abused online by Chinese nationalists on Instagram, Twitter, and Weibo.
+Some Chinese nationalists questioned the scoring of Japan's Daiki Hashimoto, who won the gold medal in the men's artistic individual all-around of gymnastics, as he received a higher score than China's Xiao Ruoteng on the vault, despite stepping off the mat on the landing.
 They tagged Hashimoto's Instagram account with pictures of the atomic bombings of Hiroshima and Nagasaki.
-In response, the International Gymnastics Federation announced details of Hashimoto's scoring and made it clear that it was correct.
+In response, the International Gymnastics Federation (FIG) announced details of Hashimoto's scoring and made it clear that it was correct.
 Some Chinese nationalists also sent many messages, wishing for their deaths, to the SNS accounts of Jun Mizutani and Mima Ito, who won gold medals in mixed doubles table tennis.
 In response, Katsunobu Katō, the Chief Cabinet Secretary of the Japanese government, said, "The bullying goes against the spirit of the Tokyo Olympics."

 Chinese table tennis players Liu Shiwen and Xu Xin, who lost to Mima Ito and Jun Mizutani, were attacked online by Chinese nationalists saying they had "failed the nation", while making unsubstantiated claims of referee bias in favor of Ito and Mizutani.
 Chinese badminton players Li Junhui and Liu Yuchen were also targeted by nationalist trolls when they lost their badminton doubles final to Lee Yang and Wang Chi-lin of Taiwan.

 Matea Jelić, the Croatian taekwondo athlete who won gold in the women's 67 kg competition, was sent abuse and death threats on Instagram by Serbian nationalists, after stating that she would like to merge the celebration of her triumph in her hometown of Knin with the celebration of the 26th anniversary of Operation Storm, the last major battle of the Croatian War of Independence that lasted from 4 to 7 August 1995, which ended the existence of the proto-state Republic of Serbian Krajina (RSK), of which Knin was the capital.
 Upon arriving at her hometown on 30 July, Jelić stated: "I am a Croat and will die a Croat.
 I am not ashamed of that.
 I am proud of that."
 A few days later, on 1 August, she was a guest at the concert of Croatian nationalist musician Marko Perković in Drinovci, Bosnia and Herzegovina.
 On 5 August, she was part of the official state celebration ceremony, raising the flag on the Knin Fortress.